ESO Photo Ambassadors

 ESO Photo Ambassador Babak A. Tafreshi

-Babak is a science journalist, photographer and astronomy communicator working with all kinds of media.
+Babak is a freelance photographer and cinematographer, science journalist, and astronomy communicator working with all kinds of media.
 Specialized in nightscape imaging since 90s and with special interest to merge art and science in photography he works primarily with the National Geographic.
 Babak is the founder and director of The World At Night (TWAN) programme, an international project to produce and present stunning night-sky images above various Earth landscapes.
 TWAN was designated a special project of the International Year of Astronomy 2009 and this brought Babak into contact with ESO.

-Born in 1978 in Iran, he is based in Germany, but is always on the move, and could be anywhere, from the heart of Sahara to the Himalayas or Antarctica.
-Babak is a contributing photographer for Sky & Telescope magazine, and a board member of Astronomers Without Borders; a US-based organisation that connects people and cultures across the world through a common interest in astronomy.
+Born in 1978 in Iran, he is currently based in Boston, United States, but is always on the move, and could be anywhere, from the heart of Sahara to the Himalayas or Antarctica.
+Babak is also a contributing photographer for Sky & Telescope magazine, and a board member of Astronomers Without Borders; a US-based organisation that connects people and cultures across the world through a common interest in astronomy.
 Babak received the 2009 Lennart Nilsson Award, the world’s most recognised award for scientific photography, for his global contribution to night-sky photography.

 As a science journalist he was editor of Iranian astronomy magazine, Nojum, from 1997 to 2007.
-He has contributed to many television and radio programmes on astronomy and has interviewed world-renowned astronomers and space scientists.
+He has contributed to many television and radio programmes on astronomy and space.
 Besides TWAN imaging, chasing solar eclipses for an astronomy documentary series has taken him to all continents.

 ESO Photo Ambassador Fred Kamphues

 Fred’s first involvement with ESO projects dates back to 1998 and the development of the Very Large Telescope Interferometer (VLTI) delay lines.
 He was responsible for their mechanical design and assembly, integration and testing.
-After his first visit to Paranal in 2000 he was keen to immortalise the spectacular technology that was being assembled in the remote Atacama Desert.
-In 2008 he spent nearly a month in Chile, photographing the various observatories there, including Paranal, La Silla and Chajnantor.
+After his first visit to the Paranal observatory in Chile in 2000 he was keen to immortalise the spectacular technology that was being assembled in the remote Atacama Desert.
+In 2008 he spent nearly a month in Chile, photographing the various observatories at Paranal, La Silla and Chajnantor.
 More recently he covered the VLT Laser Guide Star Facility first light event, a project that he was also involved in himself as a project manager at TNO (the Netherlands Organisation for applied scientific research).
 During the last couple of decades, Fred has worked on various space and ground based astronomy projects, including Gaia and the Thirty Meter Telescope.
 Fred currently cooperates with TNO on a number of Adaptive Optics projects, including the Laser Projection Subunits for ESO’s Extremely Large Telescope (ELT), currently under construction on Cerro Armazones in the Atacama Desert.
 He is looking forward to the completion of the ELT and would like to cover the Laser Guide Star Facility first light event in the not too distant future.

 ESO Photo Ambassador José Joaquín Pérez